NMR RF

 Picture

-Joseph Busher is a second year Ph.D. student in Biomedical Engineering who is currently researching the topic of broadband decoupling of array coil elements in order to enable multi-tuned array coils.
-Joey has an overall interest in using multi-nuclear imaging and spectroscopy to characterize disease, with a particular interest in Amyotrophic Lateral Sclerosis.
+Joseph Busher has recently graduated with a Ph.D. in Biomedical Engineering with a interested in various methodologies to enable multi-tuned array coils.
+Joey has an overall interest in using multi-nuclear imaging and spectroscopy to characterize disease, with a particular interest in neurological applications, including Amyotrophic Lateral Sclerosis.

 Picture

-is a second year Ph.D. student in Electrical Engineering with a research interest in developing hardware to detect multiple nuclei without having to switch coils or move the sample or animal.
+Edith Valle has recently graduated with a Ph.D. in Electrical Engineering with a research interest in developing hardware to detect multiple nuclei without having to move coils or the sample/animal.
+She has a particular interest in susceptibility imaging and developing low-loss switching networks with novel materials.
 Her work currently is being applied to the Golden Retriever Model of Duchenne Muscular Dystrophy.

 M.S.
 Students